tigeryuxu/Myelin/CNN-UNet/README.md

   #### 2. Install packages

-      pip install numpy pillow scipy matplotlib natsort scikit-image
+      pip install numpy pillow scipy matplotlib natsort scikit-image opencv-python mahotas

-  For tensorflow installation, type one of two options in command-line:
+  For tensorflow installation:

-      pip install tensorflow-cpu  // if no GPU pip install tensorflow-gpu  // if computer has GPU
+      pip install tensorflow

   #### 3. Download files
+  * Navigate to home-page of this repository again
-  * Clone or download git repo
+  * On the right-hand side, click the green button to "Clone or download ZIP file" of repo
-  * extract all files
+  * Download ZIP and extract all files
+  * Save anywhere on your computer

 ## Usage:
   ### 1. Data format
    * please ensure all images are “.tiff” format
    *	channels are NOT separated
-   *	all files to be analyzed are located in a SINGLE folder (see example below)
+   *	all files to be analyzed are located in a SINGLE folder (see "Demo-data" folder for example)

   ### 2. Run main file
    In command console type: